For Active Tots

 As home to more than two dozen museums and exhibits, the InfoAge Science and History Museum in Wall gives you more historic bang for the buck.
 Not to be missed is the Kid Zone, where the world of technological exhibits gives kiddos a fun, interactive experience.

-As always, be sure to check out the museum's official website for need-to-know details before your arrival.
+As always, be sure to check out your chosen museum's official website or social media channels for need-to-know details before your arrival.
 Looking for even more outings with the kids?
-Download our free Official Travel Guide and sign up to receive our e-newsletter today for big ideas.
+Download our free Official Travel Guide and sign up to receive our e-newsletter today for more big ideas.